joshherkness/Journal/_posts/2015-01-20-blogging-with-jekyll.md

 ## Some more resources...

-- Some more on [integrating](http://www.peteroome.com/2013/10/14/running-jekyll-on-github-pages.html) with [Github Pages](https://pages.github.com).
+- Some more on [integrating](http://www.peteroome.com/2013/10/14/running-jekyll-on-github-pages.html) with github pages.
 - Some [themes](http://jekyllthemes.org).